matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 Additional zkEVM data, inserted by `zksolc`:

 - `zk_version`: the version of `zksolc`.
-- `contract/factory_deps`: bytecode hashes of contracts `CREATE`d in the current one.
-[More detail here](../building-on-zksync/contracts/contract-deployment.md#note-on-factory-deps).
+- `contract/factory_deps`: bytecode hashes of contracts created by the current contract with `CREATE`.
+[More details here](../building-on-zksync/contracts/contract-deployment.md#note-on-factory-deps).

 Unsupported combined JSON flags, rejected by `zksolc`: